 PROCEPT BioRobotics is committed to supporting healthcare professionals and patients to navigate the insurance process.
 The site contains information and resources that you may need throughout the process.

-Two of the major national private insurance companies (Anthem and Humana) have issued positive coverage policies for its patients.
+Several of the major national private insurance companies have issued positive coverage policies for their patients.
 For all other private insurance companies, coverage can be assessed on an individual basis, and you should speak with your provider directly to determine if Aquablation therapy is available for you.

 Medicare announced positive coverage decisions to provide access to Medicare beneficiaries nationally.
 This complements already existing coverage and expands access to Aquablation therapy to approximately 100 million covered lives.

 The Aquablation Reimbursement Center (ARC) is a case-by-case reimbursement support service program for physicians and providers who perform Aquablation procedures.
 ARC Reimbursement services include:

 - Answers to general questions about coding, coverage, and payment

 - Facilitation of claims appeal submission

 We will post any coverage updates from private insurance companies on our website, so check back frequently.
 If you have any questions, please don’t hesitate to contact us directly.